patrimart/jack-of-all-decorators-ts/README.md

 ##### `@serializeParam ( name?: string, ...transformers: ITransformerResponse[] )`
 ##### `@deserializeParam ( name?: string, ...transformers: ITransformerResponse[] )`
 Add these decorators to constructor parameters you want to serialize and deserialize respectively.
-- `name: string` overrides the default JSON key.
-- `...transformers: ITransformerResponse[]` can affect the JSON value.
-See below.

 ##### `@Json.serializeProperty ( name?: string, ...transformers: ITransformerResponse[] )`
 ##### `@Json.deserializeProperty ( name?: string, ...transformers: ITransformerResponse[] )`
 Add these decorators to class properties (variables) you want to serialize and deserialize respectively.
-- `name: string` overrides the default JSON key.
-- `...transformers: ITransformerResponse[]` can affect the JSON value.
-See below.

 ### Transformers
 Transformers are simple functions that can affect the values of serializable members.